cronvel/kung-fig/doc/KFG.md

   or cannot be loaded, parsed or whatever, it will throw.

-Here, a *reference* is an optional file path **relative to the current file directory** (or absolute if it starts with a `/`), and/or an optional *local reference*: a hash char `#` followed by a path to a sub-tree of the document.
+Here, a *reference* is an optional file path **relative to the current file directory** (or absolute if it starts with a `/`), and/or an optional *local reference*: a hash sign `#` followed by a path to a sub-tree of the document.
 (Not to be confused with the [Reference](#ref.reference) class)

 Example with file path only: